Chemistry Placement Exam

 Several introductory courses at Wayne State University (WSU) are taught with the expectation that the student has attained a certain level of prior knowledge and skill in the subject.
 Placement tests have been designed to ensure that you have the required prior knowledge before taking a class.
 It is better to be placed into a lower level course by an examination than to fail a higher-level course for which you are not adequately prepared.
 Prepare to do your best by reviewing the material on the web sites indicated and getting plenty of rest the night before your exam(s).

 The Chemistry Placement Examination is for those students wishing to enroll in CHM 1040, or CHM 1100/1125 and CHM 1130, the laboratory co-requisite.
 The examination is a computer-based 40-item multiple-choice test, timed for 120 minutes.
 The exam content is based on a one-year high school chemistry course that included a laboratory.
 A periodic table with additional reference information is provided.
-Although not required, you may use your own non-graphing, non-programmable calculator.
+A non-graphing/non-programmable calculator is allowed and is required to complete the mathematical calculations on the exam.
 Review material is available at http://www.chem.wayne.edu/students/undergrad_placement.html.
 This examination may only be taken once per semester.
 Test results are valid for four semesters.

 Students are required to achieve Mathematics Placement beyond MAT 0993 prior to enrollment in CHM 1040.
 Questions about pre-requisite requirements for Chemistry courses can be directed to Erin Bachert, Academic Services Officer I, Chemistry Department, at email@example.com.